top of page

 Douglas became the first British musician to be awarded a place on Juilliard’s prestigious Jazz program on a scholarship and after his Master’s graduation was awarded the drum chair for the Artist Diploma Ensemble (2015-17), where his sextet was coached by Wynton Marsalis and Kenny Barron touring Europe, South America and Japan.

-Douglas is a passionate educator, and was Director of Juilliard’s Music Advancement Program Percussion Ensemble, in addition to teaching percussion lessons and coaching their orchestral musicians.
+Douglas is a passionate educator, and was Director of Juilliard’s Music Advancement Program Percussion Ensemble, in addition to teaching percussion lessons, coaching their orchestral musicians and mentoring their young educators.
 He has also taught for Jazz at Lincoln Center’s education programs and summer schools, Carnegie Hall’s Ensemble Connect, the Jazz Arts Collective and has recently joined the faculty at Fordham University, Bloomingdale School of Music and the Louis Armstrong Foundation.

 Biography